Duncan Dares

-Duncan Dares was a BBC Television children's programme that was first broadcast between 24 April 1985 and 2 June 1987.
+Duncan Dares is a BBC Television children's programme that was first broadcast between 24 April 1985 and 2 June 1987.

 The series was presented by Peter Duncan who had been a presenter on Blue Peter in the early 1980s.
 Each episode had an adventure-based outdoor theme in keeping with Duncan's reputation on Blue Peter as a man of action.